arramac/ArramacScratch/query.md

 Now let’s try a few queries against this data to understand some of the key aspects of DocumentDB SQL.
-For example, the following query will return the documents where the id field matches “AndersenFamily”.
+For example, the following query will return the documents where the id field matches "AndersenFamily".
 Since it’s a SELECT *, the output of the query is the complete JSON document:

 **Query**